Custom Decorators¶

 return {'message': 'injected App and Configuration object to route function'}

+parameters when the endpoint is called.
 This allows for easy access to the objects without having to manually import and instantiate them.
 It also makes the code more modular and easier to test.

 Info

-Only types registered in the application can be resolved, but you can set INJECTOR_AUTO_BIND = True in configuration for the injector to register automatically that are not found. please note that this automatic registration will be scoped to singleton by the EllarInjector.
+in configuration for the injector to register automatically that are not found. please note that this automatic registration will be scoped to singleton

-Injecting ExecutionContext
+Injecting ExecutionContext¶

-We inject ExecutionContext by simply annotating a parameter with Inject and IExecutionContext interface or ExecutionContext class.
+by simply annotating a parameter with Inject and IExecutionContext interface or ExecutionContext class.
 See ExecutionContext for more understanding of ExecutionContext

 For example: